Noaaan/MythicMetals/PATCHNOTES.md

 # 0.15.4
 Restored Alloy Forgery recipes (will be available natively in AF next week).
+Includes fixes from hotfixes.

+# 0.15.x-hotfix2
+Fixed a crash related to experience dropped.

 # 0.15.x-hotfix
 Fixed an issue where broken tags allowed you to craft items for free.